-Robert Shine is the Associate Director of New Ways Ministry, and has been with the organization since 2012.
-He is the Associate Editor for Bondings 2.0, a daily blog of news and opinion covering Catholic LGBT topics.
+Robert Shine is the Associate Director of New Ways Ministry, where he has served since 2012.
+He is the Managing Editor for Bondings 2.0, a daily blog of LGBTQ Catholic news, opinion, and spirituality.
 Bob has degrees in theology from The Catholic University of America and the Boston College School of Theology and Ministry.

 New Ways Ministry – 4012 29th Street – Mount Rainier, Maryland 20712 – Telephone: (301) 277-5674 – Email: email@example.com